s-johansson/monitoring-common-shell-library/FUNCREF.md

 Type: `int`

-## 62. Function `key_in_array`
+## 62. Function `in_array_re`

-searches the associatative array $1 for the key given in $2. $2 may even contain a regular expression pattern.
+This function works similar as in_array(), but uses the patterns that have been stored in the array $1 against the fixed string provided with $2.
 On success, it returns 0.
 Otherwise 1 is returned.

 ### 62a.
 Parameters